 If you’re a lover of impressive Japanese cuisine, why not try one of the many teppanyaki restaurants Melbourne has to offer?

-These provide guests with an entertaining dining experience and top-quality food – perfect for when you fancy something a little different than your average dinner out.
+The attraction of teppanyaki is the double-whammy of an entertaining dining experience and top-quality food.
+It’s perfect for when you fancy something a little different to your average dinner out.

 What Is Teppanyaki?